chameleonhead/stratrack/libs/mql-interpreter/README.md

 `switch` and more.

-Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a growing set of builtin function stubs.
-Besides `Print`, `OrderSend` and `iMA`, several account information functions like `AccountBalance` and `AccountCurrency` are provided.
-Additional builtin names from the
+Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a comprehensive set of builtin function stubs.
+Besides `Print`, `OrderSend` and `iMA`, all functions listed at
-<https://docs.mql4.com/function_indices> list will be implemented over
+<https://docs.mql4.com/function_indices> are available as no-ops and can
-time and can be accessed through `getBuiltin()`.
+be accessed through `getBuiltin()`.

 After running `npm run build` you can use the `mql-interpreter` CLI to execute a file and print the resulting runtime information: